Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Example of Model-free Semantic Recovery

+Nevertheless, it is crucial to highlight that training with Adam does not converge to a local minimum with the same $80\%$ validation accuracy achieved by the \sinfoni\ benchmark in \cite{beck_semantic_2023}.
+In that work, we utilized SGD with a batch size of $\Nb=64$, ran for $\Ne=200$ epochs, and employed a dedicated learning rate schedule.
+Despite exploring various hyperparameter settings, replicating the same performance with \sinfonirl\ has proven elusive.

-Trying various hyperparameter settings, we found that training of \sinfonirl\ with $\ntx=16$ on the CIFAR10 dataset converges slowly.
-Using SGD with high $\Nb=512$, $\perstd^2=0.15$ and learning rate $\lr=10^{-4}$, we achieved a maximum validation accuracy of $50\%$ at high SNR after $\Ne+\Nrx=5000+1000=6000$ epochs compared to $80\%$ with \sinfoni\ after $\Ne=200$ epochs \cite{beck_semantic_2023}.
-The loss continued to decrease even after reaching our computation time limit of one day.
-We believe this is due to the high variance of the \reinforce\ gradient \eqref{eq:reinforce2}, which increases by decreasing $\perstd^2$ and increasing the continuous output space $\ntx$ of $\xvec$.
+Additionally, we observed that the training of \sinfonirl\ on the CIFAR10 dataset exhibits slow convergence.
+For example, using SGD with $\Nb=128$ and $\lr=10^{-4}$ (see Fig.~\ref{fig:sinfony_cifar_RL}), we achieve a validation accuracy of $50\%$ at high SNR after $\Ne+\Nerx=5000+1000=6000$ epochs, still gradually improving to a maximum of $60\%$ after an extensive training period of $\Ne+\Nerx=50000+10000=60000$ epochs.

+We assume the slow convergence to be caused by the high variance of the \reinforce\ gradient~\eqref{eq:reinforce2}, which increases by decreasing $\perstd^2$ and increasing the continuous output space $\ntx$ of $\xvec$.
 Training with the more challenging CIFAR10 dataset may require more accurate gradient estimates compared to MNIST.
-Thus, we suggest exploring variance-reduction techniques in future work \cite{greensmith_variance_2004, simeone2018brief}.
+Thus, we suggest exploring variance-reduction techniques in future work~\cite{greensmith_variance_2004, simeone2018brief}.
+Note that, analogous to the mean $\xvecexpl=\encdet$ of the Gaussian policy \eqref{eq:gaussian_policy}, also the exploration variance $\perstd^2$ can be parametrized by a DNN with shared parameters $\txpars$ or independent parameters $\txpars=[\txpars_{\xvecexpl}, \txpars_{\perstd^2}]^{\trapo}$.
+Both approaches could facilitate quicker convergence and more efficient hyperparameter tuning, ultimately leading to higher validation accuracy.